Get Started with Hasura Cloud & Citus - Hyperscale

 Step 3: Track existing tables or create new tables

 If you have existing tables, head to the database page by clicking on the database name on the sidebar.
 You should see a list of tables.

 Track tables selectively or all of them so that Hasura can introspect the tables and create the corresponding GraphQL schema.

 If you have foreign keys, you'll also see suggested relationships.
 Again, you can choose to track them selectively or all at once.

 If you don't have existing tables, go ahead and add new tables and data and try out some queries, just like with a regular Postgres database.

 API tab in the Console and try running a GraphQL query!
 Use the explorer sidebar on GraphQL to get help in

 Keep up to date

-Hasura supports queries, relationships, permissions, functions and mutations on Citus.
+Hasura supports queries, relationships, permissions, custom functions and mutations on Citus.